wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-bruteforce.md

 ### Appendix

-These are the core ML threats for Husky AI that were identified in the [threat modelng session](/blog/posts/2020/husky-ai-threat-modeling-machine-learning/) so far and that I want to research and build attacks for.
+These are the core ML threats for Husky AI that were identified in the [threat modeling session](/blog/posts/2020/husky-ai-threat-modeling-machine-learning/) so far and that I want to research and build attacks for.

 Links will be added when posts are completed over the next serveral weeks/months.